ioccc-src/winner/2020/kurdyukov1/README.md

 Do you understand how?
 You should get a-round-to-it figuring it out!

+An even smaller alternate version of this entry, prog.alt.c, is provided.
+This code does not contain any headers, nor any workaround for WIN32 based platforms.

+To compile the alternate program:

+    make alt

+    echo IOCCC | ./prog.alt
+    ./prog.alt < prog.x86.asm
+    ./prog.alt < prog.x86_64.asm

 ## Author's comments:

 ### MD5 with integers

 Just a tiny MD5 checksum utility.
 Prints hash string of data from stdin.